davatorium/rofi/doc/rofi-manpage.markdown

   Dump the current active configuration in xresources format to the command-line.

+## OPTIONS via XResources

+Any of the above options can be specified via Xresources.
+Check `rofi -dump-xresources` for the available options.
+As a general rule option: `-key-run *key*` can be set as `rofi.key-run: *key*`.

 ## PATTERN

 To launch commands (e.g. when using the ssh launcher) the user can enter the used commandline,